pellsson/smb/README.md

 ### Bug Fixes

+- 5.1 adds support for physical hardware and fixes 5.0 bug where save states would break PBs.
 - Remove artifact in the statusbar where the bottom portion of certain letters would jitter with scrolling.
 - There is no longer a horribly ugly flicker when you save or load states (unless you load from a level with a different background color than the save state).
 - Fix "Restart Level" that would glitch Lost Levels in some scenarios.